pizzapanther/prose/README.md

 ### Default DotEnv Files

 Prose loads `.env` files if it finds it in the current working directory.
+See [python-dotenv](https://pypi.org/project/python-dotenv/) for usage documentation.

 ## Custom DotEnv Files
 Prose allows you to add custom `.env` files with a command line switch for the `poe`, `run`, and `shell` commands.